Building Better Mental Health

 The research says no, at least when it comes to long-term happiness.
-A prestigious award, a big raise, an exciting new relationship, a fancy new car, losing weight.
-These things can make us feel great at first, but the thrill doesn’t last very long.
+A prestigious award, a big raise, an exciting new relationship, a fancy new car, losing weight, these things can make us feel great at first, but the thrill doesn’t last very long.
 Human beings are quick to adapt to new circumstances—a quality that has helped us survive and thrive.
-But it also means that the good things that initially make us happier soon become our new normal and we return to our old happiness baseline.
+But it also means that the positive things that initially make us happier soon become our new normal and we return to our old happiness baseline.

 |Myths and facts about happiness|